Bob's Personal Story

 The Dual Courts of Public Opinion and Law

-The author of the book ‘Hells Angels at War’ decided to reprint the documents I had provided to him.
-When I learned of this I was devastated.
+The author of the book Hells Angels at War decided to reprint the documents I had provided to him.
+When I learned of this, I was devastated.
 I had naively thought that he would use them for background information.

-I had moved on from biker gang and drug enforcement and received another promotion, this time to Staff Sergeant, and was well on my way to becoming a commissioned officer.
-When I was made aware of the book, and the subsequent police kerfuffle, it took about a half hour of reflection and soul searching before I went in to the Commanding Officer’s office and fessed up to being the source of the information.
+Moving on from biker gang and drug enforcement, I received another promotion; this time to Staff Sergeant.
+I was well on my way to becoming a commissioned officer.
+When I was made aware of the book, and the subsequent police kerfuffle, it took me about a half hour of reflection and soul searching before entering the Commanding Officer’s office to fess up to being the source of the information.
 He was sympathetic and quite supportive, and I thought I would be given a fair shake.
 It seemed that way–until things very quickly became very political.

 I fought back, and I won.